ViewBridge: Curriculum Knowledge Distillation for Activity View-Invariance Under Extreme Viewpoint Changes: Downstream keystep tasks and models

-\textbf{Approach.} Following two-stage approach introduced in the fine-grained keystep recognition benchmark~\cite{grauman2024egoexo4dunderstandingskilledhuman}, we pre-train a model on randomly selected clips of duration $d$ seconds, where $d$ is randomly selected from the range of common keystep lengths (see.~\ref{sec:imp_details}) from untrimmed videos and fine-tune on trimmed keystep classification.
-We first use our view ranking method to determine the best-view $v_{best}$ at all seconds in all untrimmed training videos.
-We use this to pretrain a model $\mathcal{M}$ with an unsupervised contrastive objective
+where $k^D$ is the keystep class label for sample $D$.
+At inference, given a single (single-view) exocentric trimmed video clip $v_{exo^i}$, the model must classify the keystep $k$.

-where InfoNCE$()$ is the batch-level contrastive loss which treats features from mismatched samples as negatives and features from the same sample as a positive.
-The objective incentivizes ego-exo alignment using the highest quality exo-view $v_{best}$ for this clip in addition to exo-exo alignment that maximizes information between $v_{best}$ and poorer quality exo-views.
+\textbf{Approach.} We follow a two-stage approach as introduced in the Ego-Exo4D keystep recognition benchmark~\cite{grauman2024egoexo4dunderstandingskilledhuman}.
+See Fig.~\ref{fig:downstream_task} (b).
+We pre-train a model on random $d$-second length clips, where $d$ is randomly selected from the range of common keystep lengths (Sec.~\ref{sec:imp_details}) from untrimmed videos, followed by fine-tuning on trimmed keystep classification.
+We first use our view ranking method to determine the best exo-view $v_{best}$ at all seconds in all untrimmed training videos.
+We use this to pre-train a model $\mathcal{M}$ with an unsupervised contrastive objective

-We fine-tune the pre-trained model $\mathcal{M}$ with a classification head on the supervised keystep classification task.
-Given a single trimmed exocentric video clip $v_{exo} \in \{v_{exo^{1-N}}\}$ and keystep label $k$, We feed $v_{exo}$ through $\mathcal{M}$ and the classification head, and optimize cross-entropy loss between predicted and ground truth keysteps $\hat{k}$ and $k$.
+where InfoNCE is the batch-level contrastive loss that treats features from mismatched samples as negatives and features from the same sample as a positive. $\mathcal{L}_{\text{pre-train}}$ jointly forces alignment between ego and best exo-view $v_{best}$, along with exo-exo alignment between $v_{best}$ and each poorer quality view.
+We fine-tune the pre-trained model $\mathcal{M}$ on the keystep classification task.
+Given trimmed exocentric video clip $v_{exo} \in \{v_{exo^{1:N}}\}$ and keystep label $k$, we input $v_{exo}$ to $\mathcal{M}$ and a classification head, and optimize cross-entropy loss between predicted and ground truth keysteps $\hat{k}$ and $k$.